Sister Anita Jennissen, 91, Little Falls

 February 3, 1933 - October 6, 2024

-Sister, Anita Jennissen, 91 year old resident of Little Falls, passed away at the St. Francis Convent in Little Falls.
+Sister Anita retired to the Motherhouse in Little Falls in 2018 and decided to write her life story.
+During Covid she spent many hours working on the book and gave it the title The World is my Cloister.
+She was thrilled to have it published in 2022.

+Sister Anita was preceded in death by her parents, sister Caroline Weller and husband Casimir, brother Paul, brother Eugene, brother William and wife Eileen (Kemper), and sister Agnes Ledermann; sister-in-law Bernie (Vos); and brothers-in-law Robert Schmiesing, Gary Winningham and Jim Bagan.
+Survivors include siblings Marie Bagan, Margaret Schmiesing, Anthony (Marlene Brixius), James, Rosalyn (James) Miller, JoAnn Weber (Florian Ledermann), David (Barbara), and Harold (Jean); sisters-in-law Doris (Jay) Jennissen and Claudette (Gallus) Jennissen; 83 nieces and nephews, her Franciscan Community and her many friends throughout the world.

-A Mass of Christian Burial will be held on Monday, October 14 at 11:00 A.M. at the St. Francis Convent Chapel.
-A visitation will be held from 4:00-8:00 P.M. on Sunday, October 13 and from 9:00 A.M. until the hour of the service on Monday at the St. Francis Convent Chapel.
-A Franciscan Wake Service will be held on Sunday at 7:00 P.M.
+A Mass of Christian Burial will take place at St. Francis Convent on Monday, October 14, at 11 a.m.
+Friends may call at St. Francis Convent on Sunday, October 13, from 4-8 p.m., with a Franciscan prayer service at 7 p.m. and from 9 a.m. until the time of the funeral on Monday at 11 a.m.
+Mass will be livestreamed on YouTube: youtube.com/@FSLFvideos.
+Arrangements are by Emblom-Brenny Funeral Service, Little Falls.